lake-wg/authz/draft-selander-lake-authz.md

 Although W learns about the identity of U after receiving VREQ, this information must not be disclosed to V, until U has revealed its identity to V with ID_CRED_I in message_3.
 W may be used for lookup of CRED_U from ID_CRED_I, or this credential lookup function may be separate from the authorization function of W. The trust model used here is that U decides to which V it reveals its identity.
 In an alternative trust model where U trusts W to decide to which V it reveals U's identity, CRED_U could be sent in Voucher Response.

  As noted in {{Section 8.2 of I-D.ietf-lake-edhoc}} an ephemeral key may be used to calculate several ECDH shared secrets.
-In this specification the ephemeral key G_X is also used to calculate G_XW, the shared secret with the authorization server.
+In this specification the ephemeral key G_X is also used to calculate G_XW, the shared secret with the authorization service.

-The private ephemeral key is thus used in the device for calculations of key material relating to both the authenticator and the authorization server.
+The private ephemeral key is thus used in the device for calculations of key material relating to both the authenticator and the authorization service.
 There are different options for where to implement these calculations, one option is as an addition to EDHOC, i.e., to extend the EDHOC API in the device with input of public key of W (G_W) and identifier of U (ID_U), and produce the encryption of ID_U which is included in Voucher_Info in EAD_1.

 # IANA Considerations  {#iana}